logicalclocks/hops-docs/docs/hopsml/experiment.rst

 Python Library
 -------------------

 The Hopsworks Python Library named `hops` provides support for running Python applications that interact with Hopsworks and/or leverage PySpark for distribution on the Hopsworks platform.
 It simplifies interacting with services such as Feature Store, Model Repository, Serving, Inference and TensorBoard.
-The `experiment` module provides a rich API for running versioned Machine Learning experiments, whether it be a simple single-process Python application or Distributed Training over many machines.
+The `Hops experiment module`_ provides a rich API for running versioned Machine Learning experiments, whether it be a simple single-process Python application or Distributed Training over many machines.

-Documentation: hops-py_
+Documentation: `Hops experiment module`_

 Experiment examples: hops-examples_